-Students completing the Doctor of Ministry program must pay for the expense of binding three copies and microfilming one copy of their major project.
-This expense is approximately \$150.00.
-Students completing the Doctor of Philosophy program must pay for the expense of binding four copies and microfilming one copy of their dissertation.
-This expense is approximately \$131.00.
-All fees are subject to change depending upon the actual amount charged by the binder.
+Students completing the Doctor of Philosophy and Doctor of Ministry programs must pay for the reader fees associated with dissertations and major projects.
+These fees are specific to each program and are listed in the program handbooks.
+Doctor of Ministry program students must pay for binding four copies of their major project.
+Students completing the Doctor of Philosophy program must pay for the expense of binding four copies and publishing costs of their dissertation.
+These specific fees are listed in each program handbook.
+All fees are subject to change.